danielprietsch/AgileDevOps/README.md

             firstdeploy.yml:
             deploy.yml: same as firstdeploy.yml but you can run only deploy ;
             rollback.yml: Rollback App to HEAD~ git version;
+        vault:
+                secret.yml: have the password to postfix smtp relay with desafiolinux@gmail.com
     docker:
         dockerfiles:
             AgileDevOps: